Access to Health Services

 Visitors will be seen for emergency first aid only (one-time treatment that does not require a physician or laboratory, X-ray, or pharmacy services).

-Can be treated for emergency first aid for work-related injuries only.
+Staff and faculty can be treated for emergency first aid for work-related injuries only.
 Emergency first aid is defined as one-time treatment that typically does not require a physician or laboratory, X-ray, or pharmacy services.
-Please refer to the Workman’s Compensation website.
+For more information, please refer to the Workman’s Compensation website.